jfimbett/AssetPricingTheory/src/README.md

 All internal links are relative to the repository root:
 - From lecture files: Use `../../../` to reach root level
-- From preliminaries: Use `../` to reach other src/ folders
 - Consistent path structure for easy maintenance

 ## Content Development Workflow